HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 {{ figure_markup(
   image="unused-css-bytes.png",
-  caption="Unused Css bytes",
+  caption="Unused CSS bytes",
-  description="A column chart showing that on the 90th percentile there is 221 KB of unused Css on desktop and 218 KB on mobile, on the 75th percentile it's 117 KB on desktop and 113 KB on mobile, on the 50th percentile 52 KB on desktop and 49 KB on mobile.
-On the 25th percentile we found 19 KB of unused Css on desktop and 17 KB on mobile.
-Lastly, we saw 0 KB of unused Css on the 10th percentile on either desktop and mobile", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=1850605337&format=interactive", sheets_gid="1952093899", sql_file="unused_css_bytes.sql"
+  description="A column chart showing that on the 90th percentile there is 221 KB of unused CSS on desktop and 218 KB on mobile, on the 75th percentile it's 117 KB on desktop and 113 KB on mobile, on the 50th percentile 52 KB on desktop and 49 KB on mobile.
+On the 25th percentile we found 19 KB of unused CSS on desktop and 17 KB on mobile.
+Lastly, we saw 0 KB of unused CSS on the 10th percentile on either desktop and mobile", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=1850605337&format=interactive", sheets_gid="1952093899", sql_file="unused_css_bytes.sql"